cailleach1310/ares-d6system-plugin/README.md

 #### specials_difficulty
 This key should be set to 'cost' if you want each subsequent rank of a special ability to cost the same amount of creation points as the 1st rank.
 Set this to '1' or any other number, if you want a unified (cheaper) cost for ranks greater than 1.

+### d6system_chargen.yml
+Anything pertaining to character generation, such as chargen limits and starting abilities.

+#### creation_points
+Here you can set the max amount of creation points for character generation.

+#### max_attr_dice_total
+Maximum number of dice you can distribute on attributes in chargen.
+Default is 18.

+#### max_attr_dice
+Maximum value of dice for an attribute in chargen.

+#### min_attr_dice
+Minimum value of dice an attribute in chargen.

+#### max_skill_dice_total
+Maximum number of dice you can distribute on skills in chargen.
+Default is 7.

+#### max_skill_dice
+Maximum value of dice for a skill in chargen.

+#### min_skill_dice
+Minimum value of dice for a skill in chargen.

+#### max_advantage_rating
+Maximum rank for an advantage in chargen.

+#### max_disadvantage_points
+Maximum points you can gain from taking disadvantages in chargen.

+#### max_rank_specials
+Maximum rank for special abilities in chargen.

+#### starting_abilities
+Group based starting abilities (similar to starting skills in fs3skills).
+You can define attributes, skills and specializations with their minimum ratings.
+For specializations you have to add the respective skill in brackets after the name of the specialization, as shown in the example below.

+       Faction:
+         Noble:
+           abilities:
+             Knowledge: 3D
+       Vocation:
+         Warrior:
+           abilities:
+             Melee Combat: 2D
+             Reflexes: 4D
+             Physique: 4D+1
+             Coordination: 3D
+             Sword (Melee Combat): 0D+2

+#### starting_char_points
+By default 1.

+#### starting_fate_points
+By default 3.

 ### d6system_damage.yml
 Specifics regarding wound levels and healing can be configured in this particular file.